yogeshwar24/skyweb/README.md

-# skyweb
+# SkyWeb
-A hypothetical webpage for a mobile app
+A responsive and beautiful webpage for a hypothetical mobile app
+Optimized to work on all sizes of screens